JvanKatwijk/qt-dab/README.md

 If an EPG service is detected on starting a channel, Qt-DAB will attempt to start the service as  **background task**.
 Data decoded by the EPG/SPI handler will be stored in a separate directory that is itself stored in the user's Qt-DAB-files directory.

 EPG/SPI data may consist of two parts:
    * icons for services.
 If on selecting a service an Icon is detected in the user's Qt-DAB-files directory, the Icon is made visible and takes the place of the **short name** of the service, both on the main window and the technical details window.

 ![7.2](/res/read_me/bbc-3.png?raw=true)

- * **Electronic Program Data**.
+ * **Electronic Program Guide  Data**.
 Touching the **EPG** icon make a small window visible, the **timetable list**.
 The list shows the entries in the ensemblelist, coloured **green** is timetable data for the service could be detected, **red** otherwide.